raceintospace/raceintospace/doc/manual/manual.md

 ### Advanced Training

 You may send some of your people to Advanced Training to improve their skills.
-There's one Advanced Training building for each skill: Capsule, LM, EVA, Docking, and Endurance.
+There's one building for each skill: Capsule, LM, EVA, Docking, and Endurance.
 Advanced Training takes 2 full years (4 turns), and will award 2 points in the relevant skill.
 It puts trainees out of commission for that time and costs 3MB apiece, so it's not used very often.

 RIS 1.1 made several improvements to Advanced Training.
 The game doesn't let you send anyone to Advanced for any skill they have a 4 in, since they can't benefit from it.
 Anyone with a 3 in that skill will go directly to Advanced Training III, so they serve half the usual time since they can only gain half the amount of skill.